jasdhiratrevature/nextjs-demo/README.md

 ### 01-Intro_SetUp

 1. Make changes to index.js in the pages folder, remove the code inside the return of the Home() and replace it by an h2 tah inside a div tag.
+---

+### 02-Pages_Routes

+1. Inside the pages folder we create all of our page components, each page in nextjs is driven by a react component.So for an about page we will have an about component etc and etc.
+2. Each page component has its own file inside the pages folder, so the file name and location of each page component is tied to the route for that particular page.
+For Eg: If we create a new file inside this called about.js, then next will create a route for us which would be /about which is the name of the file to serve up this component, so we create a react component for this page inside this file, so the route name is tied  to the file name
+3. The only exception to this is index.js, which is called using only the /
+4. So Let us create an about(about.js) component inside the pages directory.
+5. Inside the pages folder we can create subfolders and create out components in the subfolder
+6. So let us create a folder "friends" inside the pages folder.
+7. Also create 2 components - index and test inside the "friends" Subfolder
+---